 You can navigate from a VMware resource to the ONTAP Select resources it is associated with.
 Under the Menu option in the vSphere interface, click VMs and Templates and a list of ESXi virtual machines is presented.
 After selecting a VM and clicking the More Objects tab, the VM hosting the ONTAP Select node is displayed along with the associated ONTAP Select cluster.
 You can click the cluster to get additional information as needed.

 To get started using the ONTAP Select Deploy vCenter plug-in, begin by reviewing the NetApp ONTAP Select Resources page for guides, technical reports, and other resources.
 The VMware vCenter Plug-in User Guide provides details about planning, installing, and using the plug-in.
 Also see the video Deploying an ONTAP Select cluster for an example of using the vCenter plug-in.

 Please feel free to share you feedback in the ONTAP Select community discussion.

-David Peterson is a senior technical writer at NetApp where he works with ONTAP Select and recently led an effort to consolidate the content from multiple stakeholders into a single online site.
-He has also written the REST API guides for several different products and created a video on how to get started with the ONTAP Python client library.
-Before joining NetApp, he spent many years as a software engineer as well as a technical instructor and curriculum developer focused on security and networking.
+David Peterson is a senior technical writer at NetApp where he currently focuses on REST API and automation documentation.
+He also wrote the complete documentation for several products including ONTAP Select and worked on a variety of other projects such as StorageGRID and the ONTAP Python client library.
+In addition to writing, he contributed several Python utilities to assist with the ongoing documentation migration and modernization efforts.
+Before joining NetApp, he spent many years as a software engineer as well as a technical instructor and curriculum developer.
 In his spare time, David enjoys golf and running.
 He holds a degree in electrical engineering from Virginia Tech.

 Brush up on the latest trends and developments in cloud, on premises, and everywhere in between.
 This is where it all gets real, with a cherry on top.